Jorrocks (horse): Racing record

 He won 30 of his 31 starts in 1846, carrying no less than nine stone (57 kg) over the usual distances of two or three miles, to be victorious at every start except when he was defeated by Emerald in the Maitland Town Plate.
 In 1850 he started nine times for four wins and five placings.

 One of his most valuable victories was the Cumberland Cup (twice) at Homebush for 100 sovereigns plus sweepstakes.
 His other wins included the Homebush Champagne Stakes, AJC Australian Plate (four or five times), Homebush Champion Cup, Metropolitan Stakes (three times), Cumberland Cup (twice), Cumberland Stakes, All-Aged Stakes (twice), Parramatta Town Plate (five times), Union Purse, Hawkesbury Members' Purse (twice), Hawkesbury Town Plate (twice), Hawkesbury Ladies Purse (twice) and Turf Club Purse, Publicans' Purse, Hawkesbury Richmond Purse, Metropolitan Stakes (twice), Maitland Purse, Windsor Members' Purse, Bathurst Town Plate (three or four times), Bathurst Publicans' Purse (two or three times), Hunter River Stakes, the Town Plates and minor races at Berrima, Carcoar, Mudgee, Patrick Plains, Penrith and Wellington.

 At 17 years of age, Jorrocks won four of his eight race starts and placed second three times.
 When he was 18, he won once again when the only other starter dislodged his rider and was disqualified, following this he ran last (second and third) in two of his three other races.

 Jorrocks’ last win was in the Bathurst Publicans' Purse on the last day of February 1851, defeating Little John, who had beaten him in the Town Plate two days previously.
-He then had a third placing to Cossack and Muleyson in the Homebush Australian Plate in May 1851.
+He then had third place to Cossack and Muleyson in the Homebush Australian Plate in May 1851.

-At least in March 1851 Jorrocks was owned by Dr Thomas Revel Johnson in Sofala. "..
+At least in March 1851, Jorrocks was owned by Dr. Thomas Revel Johnson in Sofala. "..
 He daily exhibits his indomitable spirit and capricious temper before the residents of Sofala, making as light of Dr. Johnson as of a feather-weight .." and ".. carrying Mr W P Bowles about in Sydney, as Jorrocks did the weight of Dr [Thomas] Revel Johnson at Sofala in 1851.".

 He was raffled several times and became the property of Mr A. Thompson, who started him in October 1852, at age 19, in the Metropolitan Handicap at Homebush, but here Jorrocks trailed the field home.

 Jorrocks had several unidentified owners and his complete racing record is unknown.
 He had sixty five recorded wins, including six walkovers, and twenty-two seconds from at least 95 starts.
 Most of his races were usually of two or three miles and run in heats, carrying heavy weights.
 He was leading stake winner in New South Wales eight times.
 Jorrocks was enormously popular, the subject of poems and was a legend in his own time.

 Jorrocks was finally retired to Clifton Stud, Richmond, New South Wales and died there in August, 1860 at the age of 27.

 In 1965, Jorrocks grave was marked by a memorial stone at the R.A.A.F.
 Richmond Air Base, which was formerly part of the Clift Stud.